Ferrari P: 330 P3

-There are no longer any Ferrari P3s extant as the original P3 0846 was converted to a P3/P4 and definitively written off and scrapped by Ferrari due to previous accident damage and fire damage it sustained at Le Mans 1967, and P3s 0844 and 0848 were converted to P3/412 Ps by Ferrari.
-At a later point P3/412P 0844 was converted by Ferrari to a 330 Can-Am and in the 1990s returned to P3/412P configuration in private ownership.
+There are no longer any Ferrari 330 P3s extant as the original 330 P3 0846 was converted to a P3/P4 and definitively written off and scrapped by Ferrari due to previous accident damage and fire damage it sustained at Le Mans 1967, and P3s 0844 and 0848 were converted to P3/412 Ps by Ferrari.
+At a later point P3/412 P 0844 was converted by Ferrari to a 330 Can-Am and in the 1990s returned to P3/412 P configuration in private ownership.

 In order to be able to accept the challenge posed by the competition from the Ford GT40, the P2 was consistently further developed.
-Since increasing displacement was not part of Ferrari's philosophy - some Ford GT40s had 7-liter V8 engines - better performance could only be achieved through reduced weight and improved aerodynamics.
+Before 1969, when Fiat injected capital into History of Ferrari after acquiring it, Ferrari was facing a cash crunch, so Ferrari could only continue to exploit the potential of the Colombo engine rather than developing a new engine at the time.
+So better performance could only be achieved through reduced weight and improved aerodynamics.
 Three new bodies were therefore created in the workshop of Piero Drogo, who also gave the customer 365P2 a new shape.

-In 1966, Ferrari used Lucas injection for the first time in the P3.
-Like the P2, the P3 had dual ignition and four overhead camshafts.
+In 1966, Ferrari used Lucas injection for the first time in the 330 P3.
+Like the P2, the 330 P3 had dual ignition and four overhead camshafts.
 Ferrari specified 420 hp at 8000 rpm as performance.
 The vehicle had a ZF gearbox and a Borg&Beck clutch.

-The P3 made its racing debut at the 1966 Sebring 12 Hour, with Mike Parkes and Bob Bondurant behind the wheel.
+The 330 P3 made its racing debut at the 1966 Sebring 12 Hour, with Mike Parkes and Bob Bondurant behind the wheel.
 After finishing second in qualifying, the duo retired after 178 laps in second place with a gearbox failure.
 But the second mission brought the Scuderia a historic success.
 Mike Parkes, this time with partner John Surtees, won the Monza 1000 km race ahead of the two Ford GT40s driven by Masten Gregory / John Whitmore and Herbert Müller/Willy Mairesse.
 This achievement is significant in that Monza was driven for the last time on the original 10km track including the banked corners.